dankamongmen/notcurses/README.md

-# Notcurses, a blingful TUI/character graphics library
+# Notcurses: blingful TUIs and character graphics

 * **What it is**: a library facilitating complex TUIs on modern terminal emulators, supporting vivid colors, multimedia, and Unicode to the maximum